lucasvillaverde/android-implicit-intents/README.md

 - SMS;
 - Gallery.

-Added ViewPager2 and CircleIndicator to make a friendly fragment show.
+Added ViewPager2 and CircleIndicator to make a friendly fragment showing.

 - **App flow:**